favtuts/aws-cloudformation-samples/WPCloudStack/docs/Lets Encrypt.md

 (Y)es/(N)o: N
 ```

 (j) Make a note of which nginx conf file that letsencrypt is making changes to.
-In my case, I was using a test box (didn't do this on WP SureStack, so it's using virtual.conf)
+In my case, I was using a test box (didn't do this on WP CloudStack, so it's using virtual.conf)

 ```
 Deploying Certificate to VirtualHost /etc/nginx/conf.d/virtual.conf